adicu/learn-webdev/webdev_curriculum.md

 <a href="#top" class="top" id="working-with-routes">Top</a>
 ## 1.3 Working with Routes

 Let's define a few more routes for our app.
-Again, [routes][route] are URLs that are supported by the server.
-We use the [decorator][decorators] `app.route()` to tie the decorated function to the URL given in the parenthesis.
+Again, [routes][route] are paths that can be visited by the user of the app.
+We use the [decorator][decorators] `app.route("/somepath")` to tie the decorated function to the path given in the parenthesis.

 <a id="static-routes"></a>
 ### 1.3.1 Static Routes